 United States Patent and Trademark Office

 District of Columbia

-Secretary of the Software Related Inventions Committee (IPO) (2014 – Present)
+IPO Software Related Inventions Committee – Vice Chair (2014 – Present)